MOP-DB Help

 You don't need to become a member to view plants that have been made public, but you do to add or edit plants.

-Your password is encrypted before storing, nobody can read it, not even admin.
+Your password is encrypted before storing, nobody can see your unencrypted password, not even admin.

 Being a secure HTTPS site your password is encrypted when you send it over the internet at log in.